Matrix for Media

 • Restore My Default Filter – Click the restore icon at the top of the filter menu to undo any filters and restore your default settings.

-• Editing Filters – Hover on the filter until the pencil icon appears in the top right corner.
-Click on the pencil icon to select from and edit any of the filter types.
-Filters can be disabled through the toggle on the bottom of each filter.
+Note that filters can be disabled through the toggle on the bottom of each filter.
 Disabling a filter will cause that filter to function as an all.
 For example, disabling the Account filter is the same as Include All Accounts filter.

 • Filter Types: